kushagra062/py-Chatbot/README.md

 NLTK - It is free, open-source Python library for natural language processing (NLP).
 It is used to analyze text data and build NLP applications.

 FuzzyWuzzy - It is a library of Python which is used for string matching.
 Fuzzy string matching is the process of finding strings that match a given pattern.
+It uses Levenshtein Distance to calculate the differences between sequences.

 # Code editor: